Skip to content

 return nu * (jnp.roll(u, -1) - 2 * u + jnp.roll(u, 1)) / dx**2

 The solution is advanced through time with an implicit-explicit (IMEX) scheme.
-The advective term is advanced with a forward Euler method and the diffusive term is advanced with a backward Euler method.
+The advective term is advanced with a fourth-order Runge-Kutta (RK4) method and the diffusive term is advanced with a backward Euler method.

 The linear system resulting from the discretisation of the diffusive term is diagonalised in Fourier space using the eigenvalues \(\sigma_k\) of the second-order central difference stencil on a periodic grid, where